 - 4.4 The minimum achievable discharge from outfall control structures, for example a HydroBrake, is usually 5 l/s.
-Consultation with the NELIDB (refer to Annex 2 of the FRA in Appendix 14A ES Volume III) concluded with an agreement in principle that a maximum discharge rate of 5 l/s during the 1 in 1 year event is acceptable for the total runoff from the Main Development Area within the Site following completion of the Proposed Development. - 4.5 The MicroDrainage Source Control quick storage estimate tool was used to calculate the necessary storage volumes, presented in Table 4 and Annex 2 of this report.
-FEH 2013 DDF rainfall data for the local catchment area (OSNGR) 523150, 413350 was used in the calculations.
+Consultation with the NELIDB (refer to Annex 2 of the FRA in Appendix 14A PEI Report Volume III) concluded with an agreement in principle that a maximum discharge rate of 5 l/s during the 1 in 1 year event is acceptable for the total runoff from the Main Development Area of the Site. - 4.5 The MicroDrainage Source Control quick storage estimate tool was used to calculate the necessary storage volumes, presented in Table 4 and Annex 2 of this report.
+FEH 2013 DDF rainfall data for the local catchment area (OS NGR) 523150, 413350 was used in the calculations.
 A conservative assumption of zero infiltration has been made, in the absence of permeability data for the site.

-Table 4: Calculated Surface Water Runoff Attenuation Volumes and Areas for Ponds required for the Main Development Area of the Site (assuming up to 6.5 ha impermeable land use)
+Table 4: Calculated surface water runoff attenuation volumes and areas for storage required for the Main Development Area (assuming up to 6.5 ha impermeable land use)

-SCENARIO RAINFALL EVENT (AEP / 1 IN X YEAR) TOTAL STORAGE VOLUME (M3) - MINIMUM TOTAL STORAGE VOLUME (M3) - MAXIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MINIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MAXIMUM Free Discharge 1% (1 in 100) + 40% CC 7535 7935 3768 3968 No Discharge 1% (1 in 100) + 40% CC 8106 409 53
+SCENARIO RAINFALL EVENT (AEP / 1 IN X YEAR) TOTAL STORAGE VOLUME (M3) - MINIMUM TOTAL STORAGE VOLUME (M3) - MAXIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MINIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MAXIMUM Free Discharge 1% (1 in 100) + 40% CC 7535 7935 3768 3968 No Discharge 1% (1 in 100) + 40% CC 53

 4.6 Table 4 also provides plan areas for each of the calculated volumes to indicate the area of land that is required for these storage areas.
-A 2 m depth was assumed for these calculations, based on the assumed depth of the land drains around the perimeter of the site.
+A 2 m depth was assumed for these calculations, based on the assumed depth of the land drains around the perimeter of the Site.
 These storage volumes are preliminary estimates, and further detailed surface water modelling will be undertaken as part of a detailed design phase to more accurately assess the storage volume requirements once the exact extent of proposed impermeable area is confirmed.